tech-sketch/SeqAL/docs/TUTORIAL_5_Research_and_Annotation_Mode.md

 ## Research mode

-The research mode means we run experiment for research purpose.
+The research mode means we run the experiment for research purposes.
 When we are doing research, we already have a labeled dataset.
 So we do not need people to annotate the data.
-We just want to simulate the active learning cycle to see the performance of model.
+We just want to simulate the active learning cycle to see the performance of the model.

-When model predicts, predicted labels will overwrite the glod labels.
-But we assume that human will assign glod labels.
-In case of add predicted labels to training dataset, we set the `research_mode` is `True`.
+When the model predicts, predicted labels will overwrite the gold labels.
+But we assume that humans will assign glod labels.
+In the case of adding predicted labels to the training dataset, we set the `research_mode` as `True`.

 Make sure that we load the labeled data pool.